 Reynolds continues: "Good architects are those who can integrate the details within the overview, to handle the complexity of issues that is an essential property of any architectural project.
 Personally I am happiest at the 'big picture' end of architecture but find that this necessitates an understanding and thorough followthrough of a project to the smallest detail.
-Or the big job.
-It's great as there are so many different ways of picture can easily lose its focus."
+Or the big picture can easily lose its focus."